History of the Korean industrial design protection system

 A design is easily copied and sensitive to trends.
 Therefore, it is subject to several special systems different from other industrial property right laws.

-The similar design system features the creation of a basic design that is transformed into variations and continuously created.
+- The Related design system features the creation of a principal design that is transformed into variations and continuously created.

-As the scope of similarity is abstractive and indefinite, protection by registration is required for similar designs within the scope of similarity to prevent infringement and imitation.
+- As the scope of similarity is abstractive and indefinite, protection by registration is required for related designs within the scope of similarity to prevent infringement and imitation.

-Thereby, a design transformed from the basic design which an applicant has registered or filed can be registered as a similar design.
+- Thereby, a design transformed from the principal design which an applicant has registered or filed can be registered as a related design.

-Similar design rights shall be assigned and extinguished in an indivisible combination with the design rights of the basic design.
+- Related design rights shall be assigned and extinguished in an indivisible combination with the design rights of the principal design.

 Set item design system